- Yield: Serves 4

-- Heat 4 tsp oil in a vessel and add 1/2 tsp mustard seeds.
-Once they crackle, add 1/4 tsp asfoetida (hing), 1/2 tsp turmeric powder, 4-5 curry leaves, and 1 onion vertically cut into thin long slices.
+- Heat oil in a vessel and add mustard seeds.
+Once they crackle, add asfoetida (hing), turmeric powder, curry leaves, and onion.
 Stir fry till the onion becomes translucent.

 - Squeeze out all the juice from the soaked tamarind and add to the dal.
-If using the tamarind pulp, add 1/2 tsp.
-Add 2 tsp Sambhar Masala.
+If using the tamarind pulp, add 1/2 tsp of it.
+Add Sambhar Masala.
 Mix well and bring to boil on a medium flame.
 When it starts boiling, simmer for 3-4 minutes and then turn off the gas.

 - Serve hot with Idli, Dosa, Medu Wada, or Uttappa.